juvian/neopets-flash-fix/README.md

 ### Flash games

-1. Follow [this reddit post](https://www.reddit.com/r/neopets/comments/s7jzyt/how_to_enable_flash_post_endoflife/) (I recommend waterfox)
+1. Install a browser that supports flash like [waterfox](https://cdn.waterfox.net/releases/win64/installer/Waterfox%20G3.2.6%20Setup.exe) and [this flash version](http://andkon.com/arcade/install_flash_player.exe).
+For other options check [this reddit post](https://www.reddit.com/r/neopets/comments/s7jzyt/how_to_enable_flash_post_endoflife/).
 2. In waterfox go to about:config then search security.enterprise_roots.enabled and change it to true

-# Fiddler Setup
+# Fiddler Setup (Windows)

 1. Install [Fiddler Classic](https://www.telerik.com/download/fiddler) (if mac, try [virtual machine] or do the with mitmproxy steps)
-2. Find fiddler script folder (usually Documents\Fiddler2\Scripts) and replace/add [CustomRules.js](/fiddler/CustomRules.js)
+2. Find fiddler script folder (usually Documents\Fiddler2\Scripts) and replace/add [CustomRules.js](/fiddler/CustomRules.js).
+Another option is in fiddler go to rules -> customize rules and overwrite the content with my file.
 3. In fiddler go to Tools -> Options -> HTTPS -> make sure capture https connect, decrypt https traffic and ignore server certificate errors are enabled.
 Restart fiddler
 4. Open fiddler
+5. Go to https://images.neopets.com and accept risks if it prompts you about it
 5. Play

 ### Extra